CtrlK

 0%

 This skill is an empty template with no actual content about feature store connectors.
-It contains only generic boilerplate describing what a skill should do without providing any actionable guidance, code examples, or specific information about feature stores, ML deployment, or connector patterns.
+It describes what a skill should do without providing any concrete guidance, code examples, or actionable information.
+The entire content is self-referential boilerplate that would provide zero value to Claude when actually working with feature stores.

 Suggestions

-Add concrete code examples showing how to connect to common feature stores (Feast, Tecton, SageMaker Feature Store) with executable Python snippets
+Add concrete code examples showing how to connect to common feature stores (Feast, Tecton, AWS Feature Store, etc.) with executable Python snippets

-Define a clear workflow for feature retrieval: connect -> query features -> handle versioning -> validate data types
+Define a clear workflow for feature retrieval: connect -> authenticate -> query features -> handle responses, with validation steps

 DimensionReasoningScore